Edo period: Economic development

-The Edo period passed on a vital commercial sector to be in flourishing urban centers, a relatively well-educated elite, a sophisticated government bureaucracy, productive agriculture, a closely unified nation with highly developed financial and marketing systems, and a national infrastructure of roads.
+The Edo period passed on a vital commercial sector in flourishing urban centers, a relatively well-educated elite, a sophisticated government bureaucracy, productive agriculture, a closely unified nation with highly developed financial and marketing systems, and a national infrastructure of roads.
 Economic development during the Tokugawa period included urbanization, increased shipping of commodities, a significant expansion of domestic and, initially, foreign commerce, and a diffusion of trade and handicraft industries.
 The construction trades flourished, along with banking facilities and merchant associations.
 Increasingly, han authorities oversaw the rising agricultural production and the spread of rural handicrafts.

 Population

 A set of three ukiyo-e prints depicting Osaka's bustling shipping industry.
 By Gansuitei Yoshitoyo.
 1854–1859.

 By the mid-18th century, Edo had a population of more than one million, likely the biggest city in the world at the time.
 Osaka and Kyoto each had more than 400,000 inhabitants.
 Many other castle towns grew as well.
 Osaka and Kyoto became busy trading and handicraft production centers, while Edo was the center for the supply of food and essential urban consumer goods.
 Around the year 1700, Japan was perhaps the most urbanized country in the world, at a rate of around 10–12%.
 Half of that figure would be samurai, while the other half, consisting of merchants and artisans, would be known as chōnin.

 In the first part of the Edo period, Japan experienced rapid demographic growth, before leveling off at around 30 million.
 Between the 1720s and 1820s, Japan had almost zero population growth, often attributed to lower birth rates in response to widespread famine (Great Tenmei famine 1782–1788), but some historians have presented different theories, such as a high rate of infanticide artificially controlling population.

 At around 1721, the population of Japan was close to 30 million and the figure was only around 32 million around the Meiji Restoration around 150 years later.
 From 1721, there were regular national surveys of the population until the end of the Tokugawa Shogunate.
 In addition, regional surveys, as well as religious records initially compiled to eradicate Christianity, also provide valuable demographic data.